 The care and maintenance of mahogany decks – a staple of South Shore homes

-Mahogany decks are common on South Shore and Boston-area homes.
+Mahogany decks are common on South Shore, Plymouth, and Boston-area homes.
 Here are some things you need to know about maintaining them:

-Mahogany deck floorboards need staining every 2 years:
+Mahogany deck floorboards need staining at least every 2 years:

-Because water puddles on horizontal surfaces, your mahogany deck floor will look worn out long before the vertical mahogany spindles around your deck.
-Vertical surfaces tend to shed water and dry faster than horizontal surfaces and you’ll often see a difference in color between the spindles (darker) and the deck flooring boards (faded).
+Because water puddles on horizontal surfaces, your mahogany deck floor will look worn out and weathered long before the vertical mahogany spindles around your deck.
+Vertical surfaces tend to shed water and dry faster than horizontal surfaces, and you’ll often see a difference in color between the spindles (darker) and the deck flooring boards (faded).

-If you are putting in new deck floorboards and don’t want to worry about constantly staining them every 2 years to keep them protected and beautiful, consider installing composite floorboards like Trex which are maintenance-free.
-This means you won’t need to call us to stain your mahogany deck every 2 years and can enjoy a deck that looks like mahogany.
+If you are putting in new deck floorboards and don’t want to worry about constantly staining them every 2 years to keep them protected and beautiful, consider installing composite floorboards like Trex, which are maintenance-free.
+Installing a composite deck means you won’t need to call us to stain your mahogany deck every 2 years and can enjoy a deck that looks like mahogany.
 Our carpenters can install Trex floorboards – just tell us when we’re at your home quoting your project.

 Most customers choose the translucent formula, but you can also choose the semi-transparent stain if you’d like more pigment.
 If you go to Curry Ace Hardware in Hanover or Quincy, they will have samples from which to choose the correct stain formula and color.

-If you’re staining your deck yourself, be sure to test the stain color in a small area first.
-Different mahogany will absorb the stain and pigment differently and you want to make sure you’re getting the color you like.
+If you’re restoring your deck yourself, test the stain color in a small area first.
+Different mahogany will absorb the stain and pigment differently, and you want to ensure you’re getting the color you like.

 Sunlight fades Mahogany Decks.

-The more sunlight that hits your deck, the more often you’ll have to re-stain it.
+The more sunlight hitting your deck, the more often you’ll have to re-stain it.

-If your deck is in direct sun, consider using a semi-transparent stain that has more pigment in it than a transparent stain does.
+If your deck is in direct sun, consider using a semi-transparent stain with more pigment than a transparent stain.
 Or better yet, consider having our carpenters replace the mahogany deck boards with Trex – a maintenance-free composite material that looks like mahogany.

-Patio furniture, outdoor carpets, and grills “protect” your deck from the sun, but can cause “dark spots” on your mahogany deck.
+Patio furniture, outdoor carpets, and grills “shade” your deck from the sun but can cause “dark spots” on your mahogany deck.
 If you stain over these areas, the new stain will often appear darker than the rest of the deck.
-We use a special product during the washing phase of your project, to help ‘break up the stain’ in the darkened areas that haven’t been exposed to as much sunlight.
+We use a special product during the washing phase of your project to help ‘break up the stain’ in the darkened areas that haven’t been exposed to as much sunlight.
 This allows the new stain to absorb more evenly.

 What to know when installing a new mahogany deck: